 Along with the opportunities, many challenges rose to the surface as well.
 There were questions about how to change a system that has not changed in generations; how to take control of the narrative so that history is not taught through a lens of imperialism and cultural appropriation; and how to include all people, not just Alaska Natives, in this new path to learning, so that everyone can be grateful for the world we live in and the contributions of Indigenous people.

 While some conversations led to very specific next steps, and some conversations resulted in the need for more discussion, participants left the room feeling excited about the possibility of building a system that serves all Alaskans equally.
 Everyone who participated in the retreat took time out of their fully committed lives, jobs, and families to be a part of a change.
 The conversations and relationships are what will breathe life into positive social change.

-Following the 2016 retreat in Kikiktagruk, volunteers chose the name Native Vision under which to organize.
-Native Vision is directed by the leadership and guidance of a 15-member steering committee to facilitate an Alaska Native statewide grassroots movement to protect Native ways of life and promote the wellbeing of Alaska Native peoples.
+Following the 2016 retreat in Kikiktagruk, volunteers chose the name Native Vision under which to organize, now known as Native Peoples Action Community Fund (NPACF).
+NPACF is directed by the leadership and guidance of a 15-member steering committee to facilitate an Alaska Native statewide grassroots movement to protect Native ways of life and promote the wellbeing of Alaska Native peoples.

 The just transition movement is sweeping across the country as community members attempt to move from an extractive economy to a regenerative economy while returning economic, political, and social power to community members themselves.
 The movement is especially necessary in Alaska among Native communities whose stewardship maintained healthy waters and lands for millennia; in order for the just transition movement to be effective in Alaska, it must be defined by traditional, Indigenous views.